What should you do if you want to complain about any aspect of care you have received by the practice.

 The NHS Wales operates an independent process for raising concerns and complaints called ‘Putting Things Right’ More information on the ‘Putting Things Right’ process can be found here.

-Under Putting Things Right you can complain about any aspect of the services provided by our GP practice.
+Under the Putting Things Right process, you can complain about any aspect of the services provided by our GP practice to Cardiff and Vale University Health Board at the following address.

 We take complaints very seriously and adhere to the NHS Complaints procedure.